MICA-MNI/micaopen/AmygdalaUMAP/structure/README.md

-# Structural MRI Analysis Pipeline
+# Structural MRI analysis pipeline

-This directory contains scripts and instructions for processing and analyzing amygdala volumes from T1 nativepro maps and translating methods developed in histology.
+This directory contains scripts and instructions for processing and analyzing amygdala volumes from native space quantiative T1 (qT1) images and translating methods developed in histology.

 ## Prerequisites

-- T1 nativepro maps of 10 different healthy subjects from the MICA-PNC dataset (Cabalo et al. 2024), and preprocessed through Micapipe (Cruces et al. 2022)
+- qT1 scans of 10 healthy subjects from the MICA-PNI dataset (Cabalo et al. 2024).
+Transform files from each participant's native space to MNI space can be generated using micapipe (Rodriguez-Cruces, Royer, et al. 2022)
 - Required software: Python v3.7, ITK-snap v3.8

 ## Steps

-### 1. Segment Amygdala from T1 Nativepro Maps
+### Segment amygdala from quantitative T1 scans

-Use volbrain.com (Manjon et al. 2016) to get segmentations of amygdala on T1 nativepro maps.
+1. **Automated segmentation fo the amygdala:** Amygdala masks were generated using [VolBrain](https://volbrain.net/) (Manjón and Coupé, 2016).

 - **Input:**
-  - Brain T1 nativepro volume
+  - Quantitative T1 map or T1-weighted image in the same space as qT1 image
 - **Output:**
-  - Amygdala Mask
+  - Subcortical segmentation

-### Register and process amygdala mask

-- **2. Register Amygdala Segmentation to qT1 Space**
-Get transformation matrix from nativepro T1 space to qT1map and bring amygdala segmentation into qT1 space.
-Note: transformation matrix can be generated using normalization tools such as ANTs (Avants et al. 2014).

-- **3. Clean Resampled Mask Borders**
-Clean and manually correct the resampled mask borders while overlayed on amygdala volume using ITK-Snap (Yushkevich et al. 2016)
+Once the subcortical segmentation is generated, only the label for the amaygdala was retained and the resulting mask was binarized.
+If necessary, borders of the amygdala mask can be manually quality controlled using software such as ITK-Snap (Yushkevich et al. 2016)

-**Tool:** `ITKSNAP v3.8`

-- **4. Binarize Mask**
-Binarize the mask and create separate masks files, separating the left and right amygdala.

-- **5. Crop Amygdala Volumes**
-Crop the rest of the brain volume and crop masks to make them aligned to amygdala volumes.

-### 6. Extract Radiomic Features
+2. **Crop Amygdala Volumes**: Whole-brain volumes (structural image and amygdala mask) were cropped to only retain the amygdala subregion for computational efficiency in further analyses.

+### Generate radiomics features

-Extract features of the amygdala at all moments and kernel sizes.
+3. **Feature extraction:** Radiomics features of the amygdala can be generated for all moments and kernel sizes.

 - **Input:**
-  - Amygdala T1 volume
   - Amygdala mask
+  - Cropped amygdala volume (from qT1 scan)
 - **Output:**
-  - Feature bank (n=20, 4 moments x 5 kernel sizes) for each of the 10 subjects
+  - Feature bank (n=20, 4 moments x 5 kernel sizes, for each participant)

 **Script:** `6.test_radiomics.ipynb`

-### 7. Resample Radiomic Outputs
-Resample all pyradiomics outputs to have the same dimensions as input.
-The dimensions of the PyRadiomics outputs always  get modified from its input, so we must realign the output volumes to their input volume.

-### 8. Create Feature Bank File
-Make a feature bank dataframe from all the features for each subject as a feature bank (.csv)
+### Clean radiomics features for post-processing

+4. **Clean radiomic feature outputs:** After generating features with pyradiomics, some feature outputs may have different sizes relative to the orginal input volume (due to padding).
+All volumes should be cropped to a consistent size.
+5. **Create feature bank matrix:** Put all features into a PANDAS dataframe of all the moments (feature bank).

 - **Input:**
-  - Feature maps
+  - Feature volumes
-  - Amygdala mask
 - **Output:**
-  - Feature bank (.csv) for each of the 10 subjects
+  - .csv file of feature bank, for each participant

 **Script:** `8.crop_featurebank.ipynb`

-### 9. Generate UMAP Projections
+### Generate UMAP projections

-With the feature bank, get UMAP projections and save all embeddings as .csv files
+6. **Generate individualed UMAP space:** With the feature bank, we cna then generate UMAP projections from each participants' feature bank data and save all embeddings as .csv files

 - **Input:**
   - Feature bank